ksu-is/GradeMate/README.md

 # GradeMate
-This is a program with the goal to help students track their grades and calculate their overall class average.
-Users can enter up to ten desired assignments per class, and the program will display the final numeric average and the corresponding letter grade.
+This is a program to help students track their grades and calculate their overall class average.
+Users can enter up to the desired number of assignments per class, and the program will display the final numeric average and the corresponding letter grade.

 # Features